jinjeul/HeavyHA/README.md

 Todo :

-- Create MQTT Server on NAS
+- Configuration of People Presence to activate automations
 - Add NAS info to HA
-- Configuration of People Presence to activate automations
 - Voice recognition via Google
-- Add second Multisensor (hallway)
-- Add third Multisensor (bathroom)
+- Add more multisensors

 Done :

-- Migrate from HassIO to Raspbian+HA
+- Moved from HassIO to Raspbian+HA
+- Running MQTT Server on NAS

 Peace.